Education experts: your

 Public liability insurance is also a good idea, to cover bodily injury and property damage claims while visiting schools and other offices.
 Also, portable equipment insurance for your laptop, mobile phone, tablet, or anything else likely to be lost, dropped or stolen while you’re out and about.

 The Society of Education Consultants recommends you have PI insurance before you start any consulting work.
 But it's not the end of the world if you don't.
 Just make sure you get retroactive cover for any work carried out in the past and you should still be covered.

 There are other good ways to protect yourself and your business too.

-If you work from your own office, either at home or anywhere else, think about whether you need office and business insurance to cover your equipment in case of accidental loss or damage (be it fire, flood or flea infestation).
+If you work from your own office, either at home or anywhere else, think about whether you need office and business insurance.
+It can cover your equipment in case of accidental loss or damage (be it fire, flood, or flea infestation).
 Or business interruption insurance, to compensate you for loss of revenue should your office become temporarily out of bounds.

 And, if you’re an education consultancy firm with one or more employees, don’t forget that you’re legally required to have employers’ liability insurance.
 Skimp on it and you could be fined up to £2,500 a day.
 Yikes.

 If in doubt, call one of our specialist advisers on 0345 222 5378; they’ll ask you a few questions and figure out exactly what you need.